The-Devoyage/devoyage-web/blog/quick-bash-directory-jumper/index.md

 To top off the script we are going to add an additional function that enable some super sweet auto complete.

-Immagine... the name of the project you want to cd into is on the tip of your tongue but you just can't remember it's name.
+Imagine... the name of the project you want to cd into is on the tip of your tongue but you just can't remember it's name.
 Instead of using the old trusty `ls` command and reading the dozens of incomplete projects, we can enable some tab completion to help us remember the name of the project/directory we are looking for.

+Start by typing in the command, then press tab to get some suggestions.

 ```
-nickisyourfan@system76:~/Desktop/DEV/@the-devoyage/subgraph$ DEV my-proj # Press `Tab` to get suggestions.
+nickisyourfan@system76:~/Desktop/DEV/@the-devoyage/subgraph$ DEV my-proj
 my-project                         my-project-1                    my-project-2
 ```